chboishabba/WhisperX-WebUI/README.md

 - **Speaker diarization:** Expand the **Diarization** accordion, enable diarization, and choose the device (GPU recommended).
 If you supplied `HF_TOKEN`, the WebUI will download and cache the pyannote pipeline automatically.

 # VRAM Usages
-This project is integrated with [faster-whisper](https://github.com/guillaumekln/faster-whisper) by default for better VRAM usage and transcription speed.
+This project starts with [WhisperX](https://github.com/m-bain/whisperX) by default to enable alignment-friendly transcriptions.

+The [faster-whisper](https://github.com/guillaumekln/faster-whisper) backend remains available and offers the following efficiency profile:

 According to faster-whisper, the efficiency of the optimized whisper model is as follows:
 | Implementation    | Precision | Beam size | Time  | Max.
 GPU memory | Max.
 CPU memory |